adform/adform-tracking-ios-sdk/README.md

 ![alt tag](Screenshots/copy.png)

-* Then select **AdformTracking.framework** in project navigator, go to file inspector and add it to your applications target (Target Membership).
+* Then select **AdformTracking.xcframework** in project navigator, go to file inspector and add it to your applications target (Target Membership).

 * Adform Tracking SDK uses Protocol Buffers - Google's data interchange format.
 Therefore you need to import Protobuf library to your project.
-You should use [3.0.0-beta-3.1 version](https://github.com/google/protobuf/releases/tag/v3.0.0-beta-3.1) or newer version of the library.
-Instructions on how to integrate it can be found [here](https://github.com/google/protobuf/tree/master/objectivec#building).
+You can use it either directly from [Google source code](https://github.com/google/protobuf/tree/master/objectivec) or integrate our [framework build](https://github.com/adform/protobuf-ios).

 ### 2.4.
 Troubleshooting